Aayush518/FraudDetection/README.md

-# Credit Card Fraud Detection Streamlit App
+# Credit Card Fraud Detection Streamlit App (Ongoing)

 This is a simple Streamlit web application for credit card fraud detection using a logistic regression model.
 The app allows users to input values for various features and predicts whether a credit card transaction is fraudulent or not.